 3. Return files to storage

-Once the requested material is no longer required, return it as soon as possible, via inter-office mail, by dropping it off at the Archives and Records Management Office or by requesting that Archives collect it.
+Once the requested material is no longer required, return it as soon as possible, via inter-office mail, by dropping it off at the Archives and Records Management Office or by requesting that the Records Centre Clerk collect it.
 Confidential material should not be returned via inter-office mail.
 Please return the File Charge-Out Form with the material.
 The Records Management Clerk will follow up regarding outstanding files that have not been returned.

-If you require assistance or have questions about the process, contact the Records Management Clerk.
+If you require assistance or have questions about the process, contact the Records Centre Clerk.